ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Related Work

 The rise of large language models (LLMs) boosts the applications of conversational search, which empower users to seek and retrieve information through interactive and flexible natural language exchanges \citep{radlinski2017theoretical,vakulenko2019knowledge}, to both open-domain (\eg ChatGPT, Bing Copilot) and domain-specific (\eg documents about certain topics \citep{sharma2024generative}) information seeking tasks. \wu{To help users navigate through the growing volume of user-generated content, many online communities also integrated conversational search tools in their platform.
 For example, Reddit provided Reddit Answer \footnote{\url{https://redditinc.com/news/introducing-reddit-answers}}, an AI-powered conversational agent that transforms fragmented information on Reddit into coherent, actionable responses through natural dialogue.}

-Recent HCI researchers have compared LLM-powered conversational search to traditional web search in various complex tasks \cite{chi25_conversational_search, sharma2024generative}.
-For example, \citet{sharma2024generative} implemented an LLM-powered conversational search system with a Retrieval Augmented Generation (RAG) approach and studied its impact on users' information-seeking behaviors and attitude changes, using tasks of writing essays for controversial topics (\eg ``Should Sanctuary Cities Receive Federal Funding?''). \wu{They found that LLM-powered conversational search tools can increase people's selective exposure and opinion polarization and LLMs with opinion bias that reinforces users' view could exacerbate bias.}
+Recent HCI researchers have compared LLM-powered conversational search to traditional web search in various complex tasks \cite{chi25_conversational_search, sharma2024generative, yang2026fit}.
+For example, \citet{sharma2024generative} implemented an LLM-powered conversational search system with a Retrieval Augmented Generation (RAG) approach and studied its impact on users' information seeking behaviors and attitude changes, using tasks of writing essays for controversial topics (\eg ``Should Sanctuary Cities Receive Federal Funding?''). \wu{They found that LLM-powered conversational search tools can increase people's selective exposure and opinion polarization and LLMs with opinion bias that reinforces users' view could exacerbate bias.}

-Similar to these studies, we focus on complex information-seeking tasks that involve multiple aspects or are about controversial topics, \ie Japan travel plan, digital education, and decision on pursuing Ph.D. (\autoref{sec:task_dataset} below).
-Differently, we investigate the usages and designs of conversational search within the online community -- a place that has not been explored for conversational search but is prevalent for information seeking.
-Following \citet{sharma2024generative}, we used an RAG approach to implement a classic conversational search tool with community data.
+Similar to these studies, we focus on complex information seeking tasks \cite{suh2023sensecape} that involve multiple aspects or are about controversial topics, \ie Japan travel plan, digital education, and decision on pursuing Ph.D. (\autoref{sec:task_dataset} below).
+Differently, we investigate the usages and designs of conversational search within the online community -- a place that has not been explored for conversational search but is prevalent for information seeking. \minor{ Conversational search is particularly promising for complex information seeking within online communities.
+First, it enhances efficiency by synthesizing vast volumes of fragmented user-generated content into coherent, actionable summaries \cite{sharma2024generative, radlinski2017theoretical}.
+Second, natural language allows users to articulate nuanced needs through descriptive queries.
+Moreover, the iterative, multi-turn nature of these dialogues \cite{zhang2024see} enables users to calibrate their requirements as they encounter diverse perspectives, facilitating navigation of the subjective wisdom embedded in community discussions.} Following \citet{sharma2024generative}, we used an RAG approach to implement a classic conversational search tool with community data.
 We studied its usage via an exploratory study, proposed designs that improve it, and evaluated the proposed tool via a within-subjects study.